Infertility is the inability to get a partner pregnant after a year or more of regular sexual intercourse without using any birth control methods.

-Before therapy starts, families are encouraged to discuss the impact of treatment on the patient’s fertility.
-The pediatric cancer center may also have a fertility specialist who can discuss options to preserve fertility.
+Before therapy starts, families should discuss the impact of treatment on the patient’s fertility.
+Families may also speak a fertility specialist who can discuss options to preserve fertility.

 To understand fertility, it’s helpful to understand how the male reproductive system works.